Strategic Signals

 04

-Unacceptable
+Unacceptable Risk: Banned

 Social scoring, subliminal manipulation, mass facial scanning.
+In force since February 2025.

 Hiring AI, credit scoring, biometrics, medical devices, border control.
 CE marking and EU database registration required.

 Chatbots must disclose they are AI.
+No further obligations.

-Minimal
+Minimal Risk: Unrestricted

-Spam filters, gaming AI.
+Spam filters, gaming AI, recommendation systems.
+No obligations.

 05